pra-navi/tp/docs/team/m1oojv.md

 * **New Feature**: `deleteAllTask` (PR [#90](https://github.com/AY2324S1-CS2103T-T10-2/tp/pull/90))
   * What it does: Enables users to delete all tasks at once, cleaning up to a fresh new start of the task list.
   * Justification: Provides a quick solution for clearing tasks, enhancing organization and decluttering the interface.
-  * Highlights:  This feature required me to have an in-depth understanding of the execution pipeline for commands and making the right design decisions when creating and manipulating a task list based on existing UniquePersonList.
+  * Highlights:  This feature required me to have an in-depth understanding of the execution pipeline for commands and making the right design decisions when creating and manipulating a task list based on existing `UniquePersonList`.
   * Credits: The `deleteAllTask` command was inspired by the `clear` command in AB3.<br><br>

 * **New Feature**: `markTask` & `unmarkTask` (PR [#86](https://github.com/AY2324S1-CS2103T-T10-2/tp/pull/86))
   * What it does: Allows users to mark tasks as completed or undo task completion status, indicating progress and keeping track of accomplished tasks.
   * Justification: Easy task status update, ensuring users stay on top of their to-do list, aiding in progress assessment and prioritization.
-  * Highlights: This feature involved creating a new "Status" field and "TaskStatus" enumeration, ensuring a clear distinction between completed (DONE) and pending (NOT_DONE) tasks.
-Utilizing STATUS_DONE and STATUS_NOT_DONE constants further enhanced readability and differentiation of task states within the Status class. <br><br>
+  * Highlights: This feature involved creating a new `Status` field and `TaskStatus` enumeration, ensuring a clear distinction between completed (`DONE`) and pending (`NOT_DONE`) tasks.
+Utilizing `STATUS_DONE` and `STATUS_NOT_DONE` constants further enhanced readability and differentiation of task states within the `Status` class. <br><br>

 * **New Feature**: `findDone` & `findNotDone` (PR [#99](https://github.com/AY2324S1-CS2103T-T10-2/tp/pull/99))
   * What it does: Facilitates quick search and display of all completed or pending tasks, aiding in review and prioritization.
   * Justification: Instant retrieval of completed or pending tasks, promoting effective task analysis.
   * Highlights: Implementing this feature required an in-depth understanding of how lists are displayed in JavaFX.
-New predicates were implemented based on the existing PREDICATE_SHOW_ALL_PERSONS in AB3. <br><br>
+New predicates were implemented based on the existing `PREDICATE_SHOW_ALL_PERSONS` in AB3. <br><br>

 * **New Feature**: `deleteAllDone` (PR [#115](https://github.com/AY2324S1-CS2103T-T10-2/tp/pull/115))
   * What it does: Provides the option to delete all completed tasks, keeping the task list concise and relevant.